hbctraining/Intro-to-R-with-DGE/lessons/17_Ensembl_biomart.md

 If you are interested in exploring how to use the web interface, Ensembl has a [video tutorial](http://www.ensembl.org/Multi/Help/Movie?db=core;id=189) that goes over the various aspects.

 In this section we will focus on the R package to mine genomic information from Ensembl.
-Please note that the functions within the R package require the 3 pieces of information listed above, as well.
+Please note that the functions within the R package also require the 3 pieces of information listed above.

 ### biomaRt R package